-Naoki Abe is a distinguished research staff member and senior manager of Center for Computational and Statistical Learning within the AI & Blockchain Solutions Department, IBM Research: Industry Research.
+Naoki Abe is a distinguished research staff member and manager of Foundations of Computational and Statistical Learning group within the Foundations of Trusted AI Department, IBM Research AI.

 Dr. Abe obtained his B.S. and M.S. degrees in computer science from MIT in 1984, and Ph.
 D. in computer science from University of Pennsylvania in 1989.
 He was an intern at IBM Watson Research Center for many years during this time, including a one-year temporary position in 1984 to 1985.
 He also spent a year as a post-doctoral researcher at U. C. Santa Cruz and conducted research in the area of computational learning theory.
 During the 1990’s he worked for NEC Research Laboratories where he was engaged in research in theory and applications of machine learning.
 During this time, he was also involved in government-sponsored projects of Real World Computing and Discovery Science.
 From 1998 to 2000, he was an adjunct associate professor at the Tokyo Institute of Technology.
 In 2001 he rejoined IBM Watson Research Center as a research staff member, where he has since been conducting research in the areas of machine learning and data mining.